T351 Week 14 - Fall 2013

 All professional cameras have zebra stripes.
 These provide an objective way to determine exposure/brightness levels.

 Some cameras have built-in waveform monitors as well.
 This is the best way to determine exposure and brightness/illumination levels.

-If you can't get perfect exposure it's always better to under expose a little rather than overexpose.
+If you can't get perfect exposure it's always better to underexpose a little rather than overexpose.

 In Final Cut Pro you can use the "Levels" effect to adjust the gamma curve.
 You can turn on the "Show Excess Luma" which indicates areas over 100 IRE.
 The "Threshold" effect is an easy way to limit excess luma.

-Framing - Even though the move to 16x9 HD broadcast happened back in 2009, many are still offering 4x3 SD content.
+Adding & framing graphic info - Even though the move to 16x9 HD broadcast happened back in 2009, many are still offering 4x3 SD content.
 Commercial work often needs to comply by using a 4x3 center cut safe zone.
 In the example below 4x3 guides have been overlaid into FCP's existing 16x9 safe action and safe text guides.

 The image above shows a 4x3 mask placed underneath FCP's 16x9 safe action and safe text guides.
 Many video cameras have a variety of viewfinder guides you can toggle through.